Weather derivative: Business pricing

 Business pricing requires the company utilizing weather derivative instruments to understand how its financial performance is affected by adverse weather conditions across a variety of outcomes (i.e. obtain a utility curve with respect to particular weather variables).
 Then the user can determine how much he/she is willing to pay in order to protect his/her business from those conditions in case they occurred based on his/her cost-benefit analysis and appetite for risk.
 In this way, a business can obtain a "guaranteed weather" for the period in question, largely reducing the expenses/revenue variations due to weather.

 Alternatively, an investor seeking a certain level of return for a certain level of risk can determine what price he is willing to pay for bearing particular outcome risk related to a particular weather instrument.

 Historical pricing (Burn analysis)

 The historical payout of the derivative is computed to find the expectation.
 The method is very quick and simple, but does not produce reliable estimates and could be used only as a rough guideline.
-It does not incorporate variety of statistical and physical features characteristic of the weather system.
+It does not incorporate a variety of statistical and physical features characteristic of the weather system.